Captioning Options

 Option 2

-- YouTube will generate an automatic caption track, which is very easy to edit.
-Refer to this YouTube Captions Cheat Sheet and Scenario 2 above for more information.
+• Studio will generate an automatic caption track, which is very easy to edit.
+Refer to Scenario 1 for more information on captioning in Studio.

 Scenario 7: I need live captioning in Zoom

-- Go to your Zoom In Meeting (Advanced) settings and ensure the captioning options are all turned on.
+1. Go to your Zoom In Meeting (Advanced) settings and ensure the captioning options are enabled.

-- Click the “CC – Live Transcript” button on the Zoom control bar
+1. Select the “CC – Show Captions” button on the Zoom toolbar.